Caveny Farm Bourbon Red Turkey Recipes

 - Tellicherry Black Pepper, ground, to taste

 - Wrap each piece tightly with plastic wrap, refrigerate for 1-2 days before roasting.
+This step is important to retain the natural juices.

 - Heat oven to 325°F. Remove and discard plastic wrap before arranging legs, thighs and wings in a roasting pan large enough to also add the breast later.
 Two pans can be used if necessary.
 Add one stick of butter.
 Roast about 1 ½ hours, basting every 20-30 minutes.